A Flexible, Parallel, Adaptive Geometric Multigrid method for FEM: Parallelization of geometric multigrid

 \subsection{Parallel algorithm}

 Our algorithm is synchronized between applications of residual, smoothing, grid transfer operators, and coarse grid solvers.
 Hence, our focus lies in the parallel implementation of these operators.

 The abstraction of parallel data structures and algorithms equivalent to the serial version is well-known.
-Libraries like PETSc \cite{petsc-user-ref,petsc-web-page} and Trilinos \cite{trilinos-overview} have provided linear algebra data structures (vectors, sparse matrices) and algorithms (iterative solvers) with this abstraction for a long time.
+Libraries such as PETSc \cite{petsc-user-ref,petsc-web-page} and Trilinos \cite{trilinos-overview} have provided linear algebra data structures (vectors, sparse matrices) and algorithms (iterative solvers) with this abstraction for a long time.
 Up to a point, this isolates the user (for example finite element library implementors) from having to interface directly with the underlying parallel computing framework.
-The abstraction is of course not perfect, because operations like finite element assembly need to be partitioned between the processors.
+Abstraction of this kind are of course not perfect, because operations like finite element assembly need to be partitioned between the processors.
 Nevertheless, it enables the design of parallel algorithms on a higher level, like it is done in \dealii{}, see \cite{BangerthBursteddeHeisterKronbichler11}.

 The workload is typically distributed by partitioning the cells of the computation using graph based partitioners or using space-filling curves (like METIS \cite{metis}, Zoltan \cite{ZoltanIsorropiaOverview2012}, or p4est \cite{BursteddeWilcoxGhattas11} -- the latter one being used in \dealii{}).
-This partitioning can be used to distribute cell-based work, like matrix or residual assembly, and can be used to generate a partitioning of degrees of freedom that is needed for the row-wise partitioning of linear algebra objects (vectors, matrices), which requires a rule to decide on the ownership of degrees of freedom on the interface between processor boundaries of the cells.
-The only difficulty is the correct assignment and communication of ghost cells and ghost indices, while the communication for matrix-vector products and finite element assembly of foreign entities only involves neighboring processors and is typically provided by the linear algebra libraries.
+This partitioning can be used to distribute cell-based work, like matrix or residual assembly, and can be used to generate a partitioning of degrees of freedom that is needed for the row-wise division of linear algebra objects (vectors, matrices).
+The latter step requires a rule to decide on the ownership of degrees of freedom on the interface between processor boundaries of the cells.
+For the finite element framework, the main effort is to correctly assign and communicate ghost cells and ghost indices, while the communication for matrix-vector products and finite element assembly of foreign entities only involves neighboring processors and is typically provided by the linear algebra libraries.